 When you first bring home your leopard gecko, give them a few weeks to settle in.

 They will typically tolerate a certain amount of contact, but don’t overdo it, or your leopard gecko may become stressed, especially at the beginning of your relationship.
+They are almost as hard (or better not at all) to handle as Tokay Geckos.

 If threatened, your gecko will naturally amputate its tail, so a slow taming and bonding process is best.
 The new tail will begin to grow in a few days, taking about three to four months to fully regrow.
 However, the new tail might not be as nice as the previous tail.